BaileyMcKelway/BaileyMcKelway/README.md

 - Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates

-- E-Commerce - Building E-Commerce sites that scale to help small businesses adapt to the changing market
+- E-Commerce - Building sites that scale to help small businesses adapt to the changing market

 ## 🌱 I’m currently learning ...